John02139/asmeconf/README.md

   # asmeconf: A LaTeX template for ASME conference papers #

+  ## Reporting Issues ##
+  This GitHub site is for reporting issues (bugs, feature requests) for the asmeconf LaTeX template.

+  For general questions about LaTeX (or Tex Live, Overleaf, etc.), [tex-stackexchange](https://tex.stackexchange.com/) is an excellent source of advice.

   ## Downloading the code ##
-   This GitHub site is for reporting issues.
-The files may be downloaded from CTAN: [ctan.org/pkg/asmeconf](https://ctan.org/pkg/asmeconf).
+   The asmeconf files may be downloaded from CTAN: [ctan.org/pkg/asmeconf](https://ctan.org/pkg/asmeconf).

    This class is also included in standard distributions such as TeX Live, MikTeX, and Overleaf.